sambaker/AGS-Server/README.markdown

 To run the server as a daemon, I created a file:

 	/etc/init/node-game.conf

-Containing this script:

-description "node.js game server" author      "Sam Baker"

-# used to be: start on startup
-# until we found some mounts weren't ready yet while booting:
-start on started mountall
-stop on shutdown

-# Automatically Respawn:
-respawn
-respawn limit 99 5

-script
-    # Not sure why $HOME is needed, but we found that it is:
-    export HOME="/root"
-    export NODE_ENV="production"

-    cd /var/wss
-    exec /usr/local/bin/node gameserver/server.js >> /var/log/node.log 2>&1
-end script

-post-start script
-   # Optionally put a script here that will notifiy you node has (re)started
-   # /root/bin/hoptoad.sh "node.js has started!"
-end script
+Which is included in this repo but needs to be moved to /etc/init to work.

-This will start the node server when the server boots.
+This will start the node server when the Ubuntu server boots.

 When I make updates to the server, I ssh to the Ubuntu box and run:

 	stop node-game
 	start node-game

 To restart the node server with the latest changes.